 This privacy notice provides you with the necessary information regarding your rights and obligations, and explains how, why and when we collect and process your personal data and your rights to deletion.

-This website may include links to third-party websites, plug-ins and applications.
+The Company’s website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
-We do not control these third-party websites and are not responsible for their privacy statements / websites.
+We do not control these third-party websites and are not responsible for their privacy statements/websites/data collection and processing.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 We have appointed a Data Protection Officer (DPO) who is responsible for overseeing questions in relation to any data protection questions.

-Alternatively, write to Data Protection Officer, Dialogue House, First Floor,2, 6 Anley Street, St Helier, JE2 3QE
+Alternatively, write to the Data Protection Officer, Dialogue House, First Floor, 2- 6 Anley Street, St Helier, JE2 3QE

 We may collect and process your personal data from a variety of sources including:

-- Your use of this website or when you contact us by telephone, post, e-mail or through any other means (including for the avoidance of doubt via social media services);
+- Your use of the Company’s websites or when you contact us by telephone, post, e-mail or through any other means (including for the avoidance of doubt via social media services);

 - When you register with us and set up an account to receive our services;